Allicai/Allicai/README.md

 <div align="center">

- 🔭 I’m currently working on **a number of computer vision projects and TTSP for audiobook generation**
+ 🔭 I’m currently working on **a number of computer vision projects and TTS for audiobook generation**

  🌱 I’m currently learning about **FastSpeech2 and Kubernetes**